-Hope after Suicide Loss, in conjunction with Suffolk Libraries, have put together a reading list for children and adults affected by suicide.
+Hope after Suicide Loss, in conjunction with Suffolk Libraries, has put together a reading list for children and adults affected by suicide.

 A brief synopsis of the titles contained within the reading list is below, and to visit the Suffolk Libraries Web Site click here.